Your browser does not support script The Story Behind That Picture 116 - Traveling with my Leica

 By: Thorsten Overgaard

-When I arrive in a place, I go by the local time, no matter the time zone.
+When I arrive to a destination, I go by the local time, no matter the time zone.
 I don't keep track of what the time might be at home or elsewhere.
-Present time is where you are at, not where you were.
-That way you can survive tremendous shifts in time zones.
+Present time is where I am at, not where you were.
+That way I can survive tremendous shifts in time zones.

-Emirates, airline of the year.
-Here the stewardesses are making Polaroid photos for the kids during the flight to Asia.
+Emirates, airline of the year for so many of the years I cannot remember.
+Here the stewardesses are making Polaroid photos for the kids during a flight to Asia.

-When I travel to Asia, the route is determined by the least shifts in time zones.
-It's better to fly six hours and stay in the same time zone than to travel one hour and move three hours in time zone: A day of travel is a day of travel.
-Checking in and out and getting to and from airports takes so much time that the actual flight is often not the majority of time spent.
-It's a curious detail that it is faster to drive six hours to Berlin from my home, than to fly there.
+When I travel, the route is determined by the least shifts in time zones.
+It's better to fly six hours and stay in the same time zone than to travel one hour and move in time zone.

-Unlike what many think, I almost always fly economy and not Business.
-I would fly sleepless spending three times the amount on what I find unimpressive airline service.
+Unlike what many think, I almost always fly economy and not business.
+I would fly sleepless spending three times the amount on what I find unimpressive airline service - no matter what class or category they call it.
 Airlines at large live in the 90s, some even before electrcity.
-A first class train ride is usually 30% more than economy, a hotel limo to the airport is usually 20%-40% more than a taxi.
-In the air it is 300% more for Business and 500% for First Class.
-It's more a sign of years of bad management rather than a sign of improved facilities.
+A first class train ride is usually 30% more than economy, a hotel limo to the airport is usually 20% to 40% more than a taxi.
+In the air it is 300% more for business and 500% for First Class.
+It's more a sign of years of bad management rather than a sign of actual facilities.

 On the Airbus A380